mediafly/extensions-documentation/interactives.md

 * HTML files
 * JavaScript
 * CSS
+* Fonts
 * Images

-All of these files are zipped up in a specific way and uploaded to Mediafly Airship.
+All of these files are packaged up in a specific way and uploaded to Mediafly Airship.
+These packages have the extension of `.interactive`.
+Note: Packaging Interactives with the `.zip` is now obsolete and Viewer no longer supports this file extension for Interactives.

 When the user opens the Interactive, the app loads and renders the Interactive much like it would a traditional web page.
 ![image](http://devdocs.mediafly.com/interactives/images/Interactives%20Overview.png)